Cholesterol and Women's Cardiovascular Health

 Immune System: The body’s natural defense system against foreign substances and invading organisms, such as bacteria that cause disease.

-Lipoprotein: A substance that transports cholesterol to and from the liver through the blood.
+Lipoprotein: A substance that transports cholesterol to and from the liver throughout the blood.

-Polycystic Ovary Syndrome: A condition characterized by two of the following three features: the presence of growths called cysts on the ovaries, irregular menstrual periods, and an increase in the levels of certain hormones.
+Polycystic Ovary Syndrome: A condition characterized by two of the following three features: the presence of many small fluid-filled sacs in the ovaries, irregular menstrual periods, and an increase in the levels of certain hormones.

 Stroke: A sudden interruption of blood flow to all or part of the brain, caused by blockage or bursting of a blood vessel in the brain and often resulting in loss of consciousness and temporary or permanent paralysis.